-Hearty enough for a meal, yet light, dairy-free, gluten-free and Weight Watchers friendly at only 3 WW points on blue this Corn Chowder Soup with turkey bacon, is a healthy and delicious way to enjoy your summer corn.
+Hearty enough for a meal, yet light, dairy-free, gluten-free and Weight Watchers friendly at only 3 WW points on my plan this Healthy Corn Chowder with turkey bacon, is a healthy and delicious way to enjoy your summer corn.

 Considering that your typical corn chowder is 12 WW points for the same serving size, I'd say this is a pretty good deal!
 This healthy corn chowder is popular in late summer and early fall, but it also makes a great year-round soup, as you can substitute canned corn or frozen corn for fresh corn.